 - Motivational Speakers can struggle to connect with more reserved audiences – if they aren’t getting a response from the audience, they may have trouble keeping their own energy up.

 - Some audiences find this personality type to be a “bit much,” and may stop responding to it later on during presentations.

-- Motivational Speakers’ enthusiasm can also backfire when they are asked questions – they may not take the time to understand what the client is asking before giving an enthusiastic “yes.”
-This can cause problems down the road, because an important boundary was not established with an automatic “yes.”
+- Motivational Speakers’ enthusiasm can also backfire when they are asked questions – they may not take the time to understand what the client is asking before giving an enthusiastic response.
+This can cause problems down the road because an important boundary was not established with an automatic “yes.”

-- Motivational Speakers know their presentations cold, so they tend to have trouble adapting to different audiences, or to changing their presentations quickly as needed.
+- Motivational Speakers know their presentations cold, so they tend to have trouble adapting to different audiences, or to change their presentations quickly as needed.